maainul/Java/src/linkedList/README.md

 30. Alternations split of a given singly linked list | set 1
 31. Identical linked lists
 32. Merge sort for linked lists
-33. Reverse a linked list in groups of given size | set 1
-34. Reverse alternate k nodes in a singly linked list
 36. Segregate even and odd nodes in a linked list
-37. Not Found.
 38. Detect and remove loop in a linked list
 39. Add two numbers represented by linked lists | set 1
 45. Add two numbers represented by linked lists | set 2